Stop Building Flaky Agents: Use Workflows & Memory

 Sending full conversation history feels safe.
 You’re giving the model “all the information.”
 But you’re actually making it harder for the model to focus on what matters.

-Without semantic recall, the agent sees the last 20 messages.
+Without semantic recall or observations, the agent sees the last 20 messages.
 The restaurant recommendation was message 487 of 506.
 It’s gone.
 The agent says “I don’t have that information.”

 With semantic recall: